dangercapy/MyLabs/README.md

 are online, and sent a message when this is no(longer) the case.
 You can, after changing these values to your own, also use the docker file to build & run the program.
 This is the recommended way to use the program.

+Using MyLabs with Docker:
+MyLabs was made to be used with Docker, you can do this the following way:

+First we need to build the image using the provided Dockerfile, we can achieve this using the following command: docker build -t mylabs -f Dockerfile .

+After running this command we can now start the image using the next command: docker run mylabs

 Made by dangercapy.